rycolab/website/content/authors/alexandra/_index.md

 - Current
 ---

-Alexandra is a MSc Data Science student at ETH Zürich.
-Prior to joining ETH, she did a bachelor’s degree in Software Engineering at The University of Sheffield, United Kingdom, where she focused mostly on theoretical computer science and machine learning.
-She is currently working on formalisms for mildly context-sensitive languages for her MSc thesis.
-She enjoys a variety of topics, including formal language theory, algorithms, machine translation, stats and is trying to learn more about others as well, in search of a primary research interest.
+Alexandra is a first-year PhD student at ETH Zürich, supervised by Ryan.
+Prior to her PhD, she did a bachelor’s degree in Software Engineering at The University of Sheffield, United Kingdom, and her master's degree in Data Science at ETH Zürich.
+She is currently working on formalisms for mildly context-sensitive languages.

 Native Language: Romanian